Clone Wars: Novels

 Dark Disciple (2015) novelizes a story arc about Asajj Ventress and Quinlan Vos from eight unfinished episodes of The Clone Wars.
 Catalyst: A Rogue One Novel (2016) is set during the Clone Wars and the subsequent couple of years.
 Thrawn: Alliances (2018) features flashbacks to the last year of the war featuring Anakin, Padmé, and Thrawn.
 Brotherhood (2022) is set during the Clone Wars, focusing on Obi-Wan and Anakin.

 Comics

 Dark Horse Comics published various comics set during the era, many of which were collected in a series of trade paperbacks over nine volumes.
 Dark Horse also published a ten-volume graphic novella series titled Clone Wars – Adventures (2004–07), utilizing the style of the 2D animated series and depicting original stories set during the era.
 A series of comics tying into the 3D animated series was released from 2008 to 2010, collected in three volumes, and was supplemented by an 11-volume series of graphic novellas released between 2008 and 2013.

 Marvel's comic series Kanan (sometimes subtitled The Last Padawan) depicts the Star Wars Rebels character Kanan Jarrus as Jedi Padawan Caleb Dume during the conflict.

 Video games

 LucasArts also produced video games like Republic Commando and The Clone Wars that depict the conflict.
+The turn-based tactics video game Star Wars Zero Company takes place during the final year of the Clone Wars and places players under the control of the titular misfit mercenary group investigating a Separatist-aligned cult called the Infinite Coil.